 Be sure to use…

-High-Quality 360-Degree Imagery with Variety – Use multiple pictures from different angles.
-Your online prospects want to see every side of the product: front, back, top, bottom, and all sides.
+High-Quality 360-Degree Imagery with Variety – Making sure potential customers have a 360-degree view of a seller’s product helps to minimize returns.
+Use multiple pictures from different angles.
+Prospects want to see every side of the product: front, back, top, bottom, and all sides.
 A 360-degree view of the product provides essential visual information, so that potential buyers have a better sense of what they are purchasing.
-If your products don’t necessarily have multiple “sides” to photograph, then use close-ups of noteworthy features, attachments, or accessories.
-They will serve as good alternatives to give prospective buyers the full scope of your product.
-If your product comes in different styles or colors, those would also be useful choices to showcase with high-quality photography.

-Product Video – Including a professional promotional video of your product on your listing page can give your online prospects the information they need to decide to purchase and keep it.
-A video can serve in several capacities…as an image, description, or marketing copy all at once, giving potential buyers a look at the product from all angles in motion, a full description of the product in text form or with vocals, and a full explanation of the product’s features and how it works.
-Your promotional videos will be unique to your product and are possibly the most powerful tool for giving your online prospects an experience that satisfies their sensory needs to see the product in action.
+Product Video – Videos are excellent marketing tools.
+Product videos compress product images and descriptions into an accessible visual package, giving potential buyers a look at the product from all angles in motion, a full description of the product in text form or with vocals, and a full explanation of the product’s features and how it works.
+It fills in the visual and sensory gaps that otherwise plagues online shoppers.
+A seller’s promotional videos are unique to their products and are possibly the most powerful tool for giving shoppers an experience that satisfies their sensory needs to see the product in action.

 Be available to…

-Offer Customer Service in Real Time – Providing a means for online prospects to ask questions in real time is an effective way to alleviate “buyer’s remorse” that may lead to product returns.
-A live chat system can go a long way to helping shoppers to be satisfied with their purchase, once put into place.
-A live chat system can be placed on your website or used to communicate with shoppers through social media channels, in order to boost their purchasing confidence.
+Offer Customer Service in Real Time.
+Providing a method for shoppers to ask questions in real time is an effective way to alleviate “buyer’s remorse” that may lead to product returns.
+If your product contains Amazon compliant marketing materials that lead customers to an external website, a live chat system on that site can go a long way in helping shoppers to be satisfied with their purchase.

 Don’t hesitate to…